 - Testaroli with pesto sauce.
 Here is our Testaroli recipe.

 - Buy a can of local DOP Honey.

 - Look for Chestnut flour to prepare nice recipes at home.
 Chestnut flour is really good to bake your homemade bread.
-It is also the main ingredient to realize two cakes of the Tuscan tradition like the Castagnaccio (which is not typical of Pontremoli but still so delicious), and necci with ricotta cheese.
+It is also the main ingredient to realize two cakes of the Tuscan tradition like the Castagnaccio, which is not typical of Pontremoli but still so delicious, and Necci with ricotta cheese.

 The Tour Day

 Every October and February, in Pontremoli there is an event called Tour Day.
 It will give you the opportunity to explore the town and taste the traditional food at the same time.
-Trust me, this is one of the funniest and craziest food tours of Italy.
+Trust me, this is one of the funniest and craziest food tours in Italy.
 For more info, here is the official website of the event (in Italian only).

 The nights of the bonfires

-Did I intrigue you enough?
 What do you think about a visit to Pontremoli in Tuscany?
 If you need any additional information feel free to leave a comment below or send an email.